ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_talks/AWS Academy Cloud Foundations Certificate.md

 ---
-title: "AWS Academy Cloud Foundations CertificateI"
+title: "AWS Academy Cloud Foundations Certificate"
 collection: Courses and Certificate
 permalink: /talks/AWS Academy Cloud Foundations Certificate

 ---

-# AWS Academy Cloud Foundations Certificate
+# Cloud Foundations by AWS
 ### The badge ["AWS Academy Cloud Foundations"](https://www.credly.com/badges/3b0260ee-0f8f-440b-9c8c-864dfa081a6f/linked_in_profile)
 **AWS Academy Cloud Foundations** program, is a foundational course designed to provide a comprehensive understanding of cloud computing concepts and Amazon Web Services (AWS) infrastructure.
 This certification is ideal for individuals new to cloud computing, and it helped me build a solid base of knowledge in this rapidly growing field.